 Beekeepers Alcohol Wash - Varroa Test

 Waggle & Forages Alcohol Wash is perfect for checking for Varroa mite and other Arthropod pests.
 Made right here in Kyneton, our alcohol wash kits are made from clear plastic jars and stainless steel mesh.
-They will be ready for shipping before the end of August.
-Available now for pre-order.

 How to Perform an Alcohol Wash

 - Make sure your Queen is not present!

 - Shake bees from a brood frame onto newspaper or into a large container